bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

   checksum.
 When handling descriptors with private keys, the same symbol is used as when the descriptor was generated or imported.
-For legacy wallets the `hdkeypath` field in `getaddressinfo` and the serialization format of wallet dumps remain unchanged.
+For legacy wallets the `hdkeypath` field in `getaddressinfo` and the serialization format of wallet dumps remain unchanged. {% assign timestamp="1:06:10" %}

 - [Bitcoin Core #27608][] will continue trying to download a block from a peer even if another peer provided the block.
-Bitcoin Core will continue trying to download the block from peers that claim to have it until one of the received blocks has been written to disk.
+Bitcoin Core will continue trying to download the block from peers that claim to have it until one of the received blocks has been written to disk. {% assign timestamp="1:07:20" %}

-- [LDK #2286][] allows creating and signing [PSBTs][topic psbt] for outputs controlled by the local wallet.
+- [LDK #2286][] allows creating and signing [PSBTs][topic psbt] for outputs controlled by the local wallet. {% assign timestamp="1:08:27" %}

-- [LDK #1794][] begins adding support for [dual funding][topic dual funding], starting with methods needed for the interactive funding protocol that is used for dual funding.
+- [LDK #1794][] begins adding support for [dual funding][topic dual funding], starting with methods needed for the interactive funding protocol that is used for dual funding. {% assign timestamp="1:08:47" %}

 - [Rust Bitcoin #1844][] makes the schema in a [BIP21][] URI lowercase, i.e. `bitcoin:`.
 Although the specification for URI schema (RFC3986)